tompassarelli/fennec-ui/README.md

 Perfect for users who want the stability of using the Firefox with modenr aesthetics

-- **Seamless Sideberry Integration** - Urlbar inside the sidebar-box, aligned url and icons
+- 🍓 **Seamless Sideberry Integration** - Urlbar inside the sidebar-box, aligned url and icons

-- **Minimal Chrome** - Remove unnecessary Firefox UI elements that clutter the experience
+- ✨ **Minimal Chrome** - Remove unnecessary Firefox UI elements that clutter the experience

+- 🎨 **Theme Support** - Use your favorite Firefox themes, with sideberry optimizations done for you

-- **Zen-Mode** - Toggle the entire ui by toggling the sidebar
+- 🧘 **Zen-Mode** - Toggle the entire ui by toggling the sidebar

 ![Demo Screenshot](demo-security.png)